solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 The signature of the callback is unconstrained but should match the signature of the callback in the runner function.
 The only assumption made is that the callback may have an error to report in the first argument position, but this is not required.
-If it is something other than an error object, it will simply be passed through as expected, without trying to report it.
+If it is something other than a string or an error object, it will simply be passed through as expected, without trying to report it.
+An error is reported as is while a string is converted to an error then reported.

 #### Putting all that together